kaarunya92/python-basics-and-plots/README.md

-Python Data Visualization with Matplotlib
+📊 Python Data Visualization with Matplotlib

-This repository contains a collection of Python programs that demonstrate basic data visualization techniques using Matplotlib and NumPy.
-The project includes simple examples such as line graphs, bar charts, histograms, and subplots.
-It is designed for beginners, students, and anyone looking to understand how to create visual representations of data using Python.
+This repository contains a collection of Python programs demonstrating fundamental data visualization techniques using Matplotlib and NumPy.
+It includes basic plots, subplots, histograms, bar charts, and random data generation—ideal for beginners and academic lab exercises.

-Features Included
+🚀 Features Included
 Line graph for values from 0 to 10

-Vertical bar chart showing product sales
+Vertical bar chart for product sales

-A 2×2 grid of subplots with different plot types

-Histogram generated from 200 normally distributed random values
+2×2 subplot grid with different plot typesHistogram using 200 normally distributed random values Customized colors, markers, and grid styles

-Custom colors and styling applied to each plot

-Clear and readable code for easy learning
+Clean code structure for easy understanding

-Files in This Repository
+📂 File Contents
 File	Description
-line_plot.py	Program to generate a basic line graph bar_chart.py	Program to create a vertical bar chart subplots.py	Program that displays a 2×2 grid of four plots histogram.py	Program that generates a histogram with 20 bins README.md	Documentation for the project
+line_plot.py	Basic line graph using Matplotlib bar_chart.py	Vertical bar chart for sample product sales subplots.py	2×2 grid of multiple plot types histogram.py	Histogram of 200 randomly generated values README.md	Documentation for the project

-Technologies Used
+🛠 Technologies Used
 Python
 Matplotlib
 NumPy

-How to Run the Programs
+📦 How to Run

-Install the required libraries:
+Install dependencies:
 pip install matplotlib numpy

-Run any program using:
+Run any file:
 python filename.py

-Purpose of the Project
+📘 Purpose

-This project has been created as part of academic learning and practical exploration of data visualization in Python.
-It aims to provide simple, understandable examples that can help learners build confidence in using Matplotlib.
+This project is created to understand and practice Python data visualization as part of academic learning and practical experimentation.